Annamarie2019/ExampleDApps/README.md

 ## Introduction

-This repo provides the code for several example dapps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
-It contains both the javascript and the Solidity code for each example.
-To try running them:
+This repo provides the code for several example dApps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
+It contains both the JavaScript and the Solidity code for each example.
+To try them out:

-- Set up your system to run and deploy the dapps.
+- Set up your system.
 - Test and deploy each example.

 ## Setup

-To manage your node programs, make sure that you have node.js and npm installed, run `node -v`.
-If you don’t have it, run `npm update && npm install`.
+1. To manage your node programs, make sure that you have node.js and npm installed by runnin `node -v`.
+If no version is returned, run
+`npm update && npm install` or see [Install Node.js Locally with Node Version Manager (nvm)](https://heynode.com/tutorial/install-nodejs-locally-nvm/) to install it with nvm.
+NVM allows you to easily switch between versions.

+2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.
-1. Make sure all contracts are compiled by running `npm run build`.
+3. To make sure all contracts are compiled, run `npm run [build]`.
-2. On a separate terminal, run `node scripts/createLocal`.
-You’ll need to have this node running to deploy your app.
+4. On a separate terminal, run `node scripts/createLocal`.
+You’ll need to have this node running to deploy the dApps.
-3. Make sure that the address we use for examples is funded on all five supported testnets.
+5. Make sure that the address we use for examples is funded on all five supported testnets.

    a.
 Run `node/printBalances`.